What is SOAR?

 SSI/SSDI Outreach, Access, and Recovery (SOAR) is a national program designed to increase access to the disability income benefit programs administered by the Social Security Administration (SSA) for eligible adults and children who are experiencing or at risk of homelessness and have a serious mental illness, medical impairment, and/or a co-occurring substance use disorder.

 The Coalition is the statewide lead for SOAR services overseeing programmatic and management needs.
-Lindsay Cutler, our Community Programs & Special Projects Lead also serves as the SOAR Statewide Lead managing SOAR Specialists and interns statewide.

 Who is eligible?